Malaryta: History

 Within the Grand Duchy of Lithuania and Polish–Lithuanian Commonwealth, Malaryta was part of Brest Litovsk Voivodeship.
 In 1795, Malaryta was acquired by the Russian Empire as a result of the Third Partition of Poland.

 From 1921 to 1939, Malaryta (Małoryta) was part of the Second Polish Republic, administratively located in the Polesie Voivodeship.

-In September 1939, Malaryta was occupied by the Red Army and, on 14 November 1939, incorporated into the Byelorussian SSR.
+During the German-Soviet invasion of Poland, which started World War II in September 1939, the town was occupied by the Red Army and, on 14 November 1939, incorporated into the Byelorussian SSR.
 From 22 June 1941 to 20 July 1944, Malaryta was occupied by Nazi Germany and administered as a part of the Generalbezirk Wolhynien-Podolien of Reichskommissariat Ukraine.
+The Polish resistance was active in the town and its environs.
+In July 1942, the Polish resistance assassinated the local German Landrat and a Wehrmacht captain and blew up and derailed a German military transport.